 Ferrite material by itself (without a conductor or plastic enclosure) is fairly inert when it comes to adverse environmental conditions.
 However, electrical properties do change with temperature.
 The concern with conductors is the same as with any other electronic component.
 Plastic cases are polypropylene and can degrade with UV exposure over time.
 Additionally, the plastic-cased parts are not really intended for outdoor or extreme temperature installations.
 If this kind of part is used in such an environment, it would be judicious to wrap the component with robust tape, nylon cable ties, or other holding mechanisms around the plastic case for security as the plastic can deform at temperatures below 0°C or above 85°C.

 I have a part number and I need to know if you have it in stock.
 What should I do?

 I only need to purchase a few parts.
 Who should I contact?

 You can purchase our parts through one of our Authorized Distributors.
 Find their information here.

 I have an old Fair-Rite part number.
 How do I find its equivalent?

 Glad to see you’re back!
 Please submit your part number to our Ask the Advisor form and a technical engineer will be able to help!

 What is the average lead time for an order?

-When no inventory exists at the factory or with distributors, typical lead time to manufacture in the US is 6-8 weeks after receipt of order (ARO).
+When no inventory exists at the factory or with distributors, typical lead time to manufacture in the US is 8-10 weeks after receipt of order (ARO).
 For any parts manufactured in our China facility, lead time would be up to 30 weeks.
 For more information on the current shipping and logistic situation CLICK HERE!